menu

 Residents of the borough have the good fortune of having one of the shortest daily commutes compared to the rest of the country.
 On average, they spend only 16.75 minutes getting to work every day.

-Geistown is a small borough, and as such doesn't have a public transit system that people use to get to and from their jobs every day.
+As is often the case in a small borough, Geistown doesn't have a public transportation system that people use for their commute.

 In terms of college education, Geistown is somewhat better educated than the 21.84% who have a 4-year degree or higher in the typical US community: 28.07% of adults 25 and older in the borough have at least a bachelor's degree.